Liquid-solid friction on crystalline surfaces: a perspective: Perspectives in liquid-solid friction

-In parallel to this direction, it is now possible to estimate slippage using an analysis of transport measurements under concentration and voltage drops (or pressure and voltage) \cite{emmerich_enhanced_2022,mouterde2019molecular}.
+\paragraph*{Perspective} In parallel to this direction, it is now possible to estimate slippage using an analysis of ion transport measurements under concentration and voltage drops (or pressure and voltage) \cite{emmerich_enhanced_2022,mouterde2019molecular}.
 Eliminating the need for exquisite mass flow measurements, this technique trades experimental difficulty for a challenging rationalization and several hypotheses.
 This approach is particularly promising for studies of slippage in ultra-confined systems and has been applied to that of small-diameter carbon nanotubes \cite{cui2023enhanced}, angstrom-scale two-dimensional channels \cite{mouterde2019molecular}, and activated carbon nano-conduits \cite{emmerich_enhanced_2022}.
-Despite these interesting shortcomings, true friction measurements for confinements below 10 nm are still lacking.
-We point out that, more generally, high resolution mass flow measurement techniques in ultimate confinement are extremely rare but worthy of development as they would make a huge contribution not only the confined-friction problem but nanofluidics in general.
+Despite these interesting proposals, true friction measurements for confinements below 10 nm are still lacking.
+We point out that, more generally, high resolution mass flow measurement techniques in ultimate confinement are extremely rare but would make a huge contribution not only to the confined-friction problem but to nanofluidics in general.

-\subsection{Liquid dynamics and non-newtonian interfaces}
+\subsection{Liquid dynamics and non-Newtonian interfaces}

+As evidenced in Green-Kubo equation Eq. \ref{eqn:Green_Kubo}, liquid friction intrinsically depends on molecular timescales needed for force correlations to relax.
+Supercooled liquids offer a unique platform to tune molecular timescales on demand.
+Indeed, a mere temperature drop allows to drastically shift the liquid's dielectric relaxation peak or in other words its molecular relaxation time which is close to the Maxwell time $\tau \sim \eta/G_{\infty}$ ($G_{\infty}$ is the high-frequency elastic modulus).
+These measurements would be especially interesting in the Van der Walls friction framework, in which an overlap of liquid and solid excitations in the ($q,\omega$) space enhances friction.
+Moreover, like many biological fluids, ionic liquids are often already supercooled at room temperature and are routinely confined in battery electrodes, super-capacitors \cite{chmiola2006anomalous} and membranes used to harvest temperature gradients \cite{pascual2023waste}.